Muze1/Python4E/README.md

 # Python Practice
-Repository for all projects and exercises to apply Python content I've learned.
+Repository for all mini-projects and exercises to apply Python content I've learned.